diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-active/readme.md

 > Here NUM is your HAproxy instance number.

-1. Add following to HAProxy configmap to setup the peers and stick table correctly, please note follwoing will `ONLY` work with diamanti version of HAProxy.
+1. Add following to HAProxy configmap to setup the peers and stick table correctly, please note following will `ONLY` work with Diamanti version of HAProxy.
 ```
 data:
   ...